akhic/LangevinDiffusion/README.md

 # LangevinDiffusion
-Experminents for Part 3 essay
+Experiments for Part 3 essay

-SimulationCode.ipynb contains the code used for the simulations in theessay.
+SimulationCode.ipynb contains the code used for the simulations in the essay.